 If you have a large breed rabbit I have seen some people come with small dog crates that have a wire bottom which is great.

-These plastic ones are a better option as opposed to the thin carriers that rabbits can chew through.
+While still not my first choice because they do not keep the animal off their urine.
+These plastic ones are a better option as opposed to the thin nylon carriers that are basically made out of tent fabric that rabbits can chew through.

 If this is just a one-time deal and you don’t think you will be taking your rabbit places then a cardboard box will do just fine.
 And it can be thrown in the trash when you get home.